How To Create Uber For Delivery Trucks With Truck Dispatch Software

 How Trucking Dispatch Software System Integrated With Apps Can Benefit Logistics

-Your next question might be how this technology actually applies to the trucking management in terms of delivery.
+Your next question might be how this technology actually applies to truck management in terms of delivery.
 Let’s start with the problems of the industry for drivers, shippers, and customers one by one.

 Problems The Fellow Drivers Are Facing:

 Despite different software developed to help old-school trucking management, problems persist.
-And these problems are causing million dollars of losses to the company.
+And these problems are causing a million of dollars of losses to the company.
 Drivers make the major connection between shippers, carriers, and customers.
-They take the responsibility to deliver cargo, do on time delivery and meet the targets of shippers.
+They take the responsibility to deliver cargo, do on-time delivery, and meet the targets of shippers.
 But it’s way difficult for them to cut the congestion and delivery efficiency.